-2. Urban Form Map: The Site is within a Core/Transit area because it is in a designated City Growth Center, a Frequent Transit Area, and on a Transit Emphasis Corridor on the Urban Form Map.
+2. Urban Form Map: The Site is within a Core/Transit area because it is in a designated City Growth Center, in a Frequent Transit Area, and on a Transit Emphasis Corridor and Urban Thoroughfare on the Urban Form Map.
 Map UD-1.
-The City Growth Center designation indicates that the Site is "where significant infill development and redevelopment are anticipated in the future," and a urban or hybrid approach to frontage is recommended to encourage walkability, but built conditions and site constraints may require alternative approaches.
-The Transit Emphasis Corridors are those "identified in the Wake County Bus plan and programmed for a much higher level of bus-based service, including frequent buses, amenities at every stop, the completion of the pedestrian network, and potentially traffic signal priority for transit."
+The City Growth Center designation indicates that the Site is "where significant infill development and redevelopment are anticipated in the future," providing "significant opportunities for new residential and economic development and redevelopment."
+Comp.
+Plan 11-4, 2-14.
+An urban or hybrid approach to frontage is recommended to encourage walkability, but built conditions and site constraints may require alternative approaches.
+Transit Emphasis Corridors such as Blue Ridge Road are those "identified in the Wake County Bus plan and programmed for a much higher level of bus-based service, including frequent buses, amenities at every stop, the completion of the pedestrian network, and potentially traffic signal priority for transit."
+Comp.
+Plan 11-5.
 The Frequent Transit Area designation applies to sites "within a quarter-mile of other frequent transit routes."
 Comp.
 Plan 11-4, 11-5.
-There is currently one GoRaleigh bus line on Blue Ridge Road, and two others within walking distance on Lake Boone Trail to the north and District Drive to the south.
-The proposed rezoning will facilitate much denser residential density to support these transit investments, in an area that has been earmarked for significant growth on the Urban Form Map.
-Given the challenge of an urban frontage with the particular Site constraints, elements of a hybrid frontage will be explored as the case progresses.
+There is currently one GoRaleigh bus line on Blue Ridge Road, one GoRaleigh bus line on Lake Boone Trail, and one GoTriangle bus line on District Drive to the south.
+Lake Boone Trail's Urban Thoroughfare designation indicates the site is programmed for public infrastructure like pedestrian oriented streetscapes.
+Comp.
+Plan 11.5.
+The proposed rezoning will facilitate much denser residential density and pedestrian connectivity to support these transit investments in an area that has been earmarked for significant growth on the Urban Form Map.